 You get a bit of sweetness from the raisins, and a hint of salt and umami from the soy sauce added — so you get two of the base Filipino flavors in every bite.

 Oh!
-And make sure you have a lot of steamed white rice served with it!
+And make sure you have a lot of steamed white rice served with your Filipino picadillo!

 Delicacies and sweets

-This is a cake that perfectly shows the salty and sweet contrast of Filipino flavors — and trust me; it is mouth-watering!
+This is a cake that perfectly shows the salty and sweet contrast of Filipino flavors — and trust me; this traditional delicacy is mouth-watering!

 It might not sound so traditional because dates and walnuts are not that common in the Philippines, but for some reason, these treats are generally sold in big bakeries.

-And if you don’t believe me, wait for the Christmas season, and you will see them wrapped as gifts to friends.
+And if you don’t believe me, wait for the Christmas season, and you will see these food for the Gods wrapped as gifts to friends and families.

 Yep, just like fruit cakes, but in squares. 🙂